RadArcadeKid/Programming-Projects-C/README.md

-*(I've expunged the name + details of the assignments, as well as some personal info from this repo.
-This so that other people currently taking the class won't steal my code.)*
+*(I've expunged the name + details of the assignments, as well as some personal info from all the code this repo.
+This so that other people currently taking the class won't steal my code and claim it as their own.)*